Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Here we introduce a more mathematical example.
-When the mathematical expression in Fugure~\ref{fig:inMathShort} is expressed in a general way in the Wolfram language, it becomes a program such as the one shown in Figure~\ref{fig:inWolframShort}.
+Let us show another example in differential geometry.
+When the mathematical expression in Fugure~\ref{fig:inMathShort} is expressed in a standard way in the Wolfram language, it becomes a program such as the one shown in Figure~\ref{fig:inWolframShort}.
 The same expression can be expressed in our system as shown in Figure~\ref{fig:inEgisonShort}.
 Our system supports two types of indices, both superscripts and subscripts.
-A subscript is represented by ``\verb|_|''.
-A superscript is represented by ``\texttt{\~}''.

-Note that a double loop consisting of the \texttt{Table} and \texttt{Sum} expressions appears in the program in the Wolfram language, whereas the program in our system is flat, similarly to the mathematical expression.
+A subscript is represented by ``\lstinline|_|''.
+A superscript is represented by ``\lstinline|~|''.
+A double loop consisting of the \lstinline{Table} and \lstinline{Sum} expressions appears in the program in the Wolfram language, whereas the program in our system is flat, similar to the mathematical expression.
 This is achieved by using tensor index notation in the program.
-In particular, the reason that the loop structure by the \texttt{Sum} expression in the Wolfram language does not appear in our expression to express $\Gamma^{m}_{\;jk} \Gamma^{i}_{\;ml} - \Gamma^{m}_{\;jl} \Gamma^{i}_{\;mk}$ is that the ``\texttt{.}'' function can handle Einstein summation notation.

-The part that we would like the reader to pay particular attention to in this example is the program ``\verb|(∂/∂ Γ~i_j_k x~l)|'' expressing $\frac{\partial \Gamma^{i}_{\;jk}}{\partial x^l}$ in the first term on the right-hand side.
-In the Wolfram language, the differential function ``\texttt{D}'' is applied to each tensor component, but the differential function ``\texttt{∂/∂}'' is applied directly to the tensors in our proposed method.
+In particular, the reason that the loop structure by the \lstinline{Sum} expression in the Wolfram language does not appear in our expression to express $\Gamma^{m}_{\;jk} \Gamma^{i}_{\;ml} - \Gamma^{m}_{\;jl} \Gamma^{i}_{\;mk}$ is that the ``\lstinline{.}'' function can handle Einstein summation notation.
+It is emphisized that the program \lstinline[mathescape]|($\partial$/$\partial$ $\Gamma$~i_j_k x~l)| in this example expresses $\frac{\partial \Gamma^{i}_{\;jk}}{\partial x^l}$ in the first term on the right-hand side.
+In the Wolfram language, the differential function \lstinline{D} is applied to each tensor component, but our differential function \lstinline[mathescape]!$\partial$/$\partial$! is applied directly to the tensors.